ViniciusMartinsS/nodejs/step02/README.md

 ### Object Types

-The following types are in the object types list even though they are in the primitive list as well.
+The following types are in the <b>object types list</b> even though they are in the <b>primitive list</b> as well.

-So these are some of the object types of javascript:
+So, these are some of the object types of javascript:
 - Boolean
 - Number
 - String